Team-on-abandoned/FortuneWheel/README.md

 * Handle must go down, token must be inserted in the draw.
 * Run the slot machine
 * If machine have 3 simular lines, show "You win!"
-* All the necessary videos in Cocos2D on C++.
+* Complete the test using Cocos2D on C ++.

-Graphic design is glued to a sheet.
-Runtime is 1 week (or faster).
+Graphic assets are provided.
+Time limit is 1 week (or faster).

 ### UA
 Примітки: